-- When government / Central Bank see inflation is getting out of control, they respond by implementing tight monetary policy (higher interest rates) and tight fiscal policy (higher taxes and lower government spending)
+- When the government / Central Bank see that inflation is getting out of control, they respond by implementing tight monetary policy (higher interest rates) and tight fiscal policy (higher taxes and lower government spending)

 - Also, an economic boom is often unsustainable, e.g. firms may be able to temporarily produce more by paying workers to do overtime, but this might not last.

 - Also, in a boom, consumer confidence tends to soar.
 As a result, there tends to be a fall in the savings ratio and a rise in private borrowing to finance higher spending.
 The economic boom is financed by rising debt.
 Therefore, when there is a change in economic fortunes, consumers radically change their behaviour, rather than borrowing they seek to pay off their debt and the saving ratio increases causing fall in spending.

 Examples of boom and bust recession

 - 1973 recession in the UK – following Barber boom of 1972.
 (Though 1973 recession was also caused by oil price shock)

 Features of boom and bust recessions

 - Can often be short-lived

-- If caused by high-interest rates, reversing rate increases can cause economy to recover
+- If caused by high-interest rates, reversing rate increases can cause the economy to recover

 - Can be avoided by keeping growth close to long-run trend rate and inflation low.